rungulus/Bucket/README.md

 ### discord bot

 #### Bucket will want to say slurs after a while.
-I'm working on a filter solution, but in the future we will need a better way to filter them out from OpenAI's data.
+There's a filter in place which *should* block most if not all of them, but in the future we will need a better way to filter them out from OpenAI's data.

 - rename `config.sample.json` to `config.json` and enter your Discord API key, and your OpenAI API Key & Model ID into the fields